 What is tenant referencing for?

-By following a rigorous screening and referencing process, which includes checking rental history, employment status and credit checks, landlords can significantly increase the chances of avoiding disastrous tenants.
+By following a rigorous screening and referencing process, which includes checking rental history, employment status and credit checks, landlords can significantly increase the odds of avoiding disastrous tenants.
 The kind that notoriously and effortlessly drain profits, most commonly by falling into rent arrears and/or using the fabric curtains as toilet paper.

-While finding tenants quickly to keep void periods to a minimum is on the top of the agenda for most landlords, it shouldn’t be a reason to compromise on quality.
 We should ALL be trying to source quality tenants quickly, and to be honest, I’m not entirely if that’s possible without thorough tenant referencing.

 Unfortunately, many landlords make the following two unforgivable mistakes: